joshuavanderpoll/CMS-Detector/README.md

 # CMS-Detector
-A lightweight fast Python script to detect which **CMS or framework** a given website is running, based on HTTP response fingerprints.
+A lightweight fast Go script to detect which **CMS or framework** a given website is running, based on HTTP response fingerprints.

 ## ✨ Features
 - Detects 60+ CMS/frameworks (WordPress, Drupal, Shopify, Laravel, Wix, …).